 - a.
-Demand: The two overall demand components added together 3(a) and 3(b) above represent demand for the project. - b.
-Supply: Comparable units (vacant or occupied) funded, under construction or placed in service in 2012 must be subtracted to calculate net demand.
-Vacancies in projects placed in service prior to 2012 which have not reached stabilized occupancy (i.e. at least 90% occupied) must also be considered as part of the supply.
-Do not subtract units in existing, stabilized LIHTC properties. - c.
-Capture rate: calculated by dividing the number of units in the proposed project by net demand.
+Demand: The two overall demand components added together (II(G)(3)(a)) and II(G)(3)(b) represent demand for the project. - b.
+Supply: Comparable units (vacant or occupied) funded, under construction or placed in service in 2016 must be subtracted to calculate net demand.
+Vacancies in projects placed in service prior to 2016 which have not reached stabilized occupancy (i.e. at least 90% occupied) must also be considered as part of the supply.
+Do not subtract units in existing, stabilized tax credit properties unless the existing project is a tax credit rehab awarded within the previous two years. - c.
+Capture rate: Calculated by dividing the number of units in the proposed project by net demand.
 Capture rate analysis must be completed for each targeted income group and bedroom size proposed.
-The analyst must include a narrative on what the capture rate means for the project proposal (e.g. given the market area, is this the average capture rate or is it one that should cause concern?).
+Analysts must include a narrative on what the capture rate means for the project proposal (e.g. given the market area, is this the average capture rate or is it one that should cause concern?).

-5. Example of Method:
+5. Example of Method